dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- See if you can sniff the packets and decrypt the hash blocks (or whatever cipher is being used by Viber say for example in a transmitted packet/message | concatenate all the packets sent to resemble the full message, gather them all, and then try brute fuck the shit out of it)
 		- Perhaps also see if there are any differences in software versions (of say Viber etc) in different OS builds (as they're constructed differently - however the encryption algo's would still be the same)
 		- MFA packets on a VPN connection, and a non-VPN routed connection - results?
+   - Look into alternatives for Protonmail and Lavapit
+   - Password Storage
+	- bcrypt
+	- scrypt
+	- Argon2
+	- PBKDF2
+	- Salts
 - Find all references to PATH and change them to CWD (CurrentWorkingDirectory) where relevant
 	- Perhaps decide whether to do this or not because sometimes path can be a reference to a pwd command (or the current working directory and so on)
 - Scripting (in bash and zsh)